tmcgilchrist/ghuntley/content/contact.md

 # what I may not respond to

-I try and respond to technical queries but would prefer you try asking on Stack Overflow first.
 I do not do tech-support via email unless you have we

 If your message doesn't explicitly look like it needs a response or it's vague or not clear what the purpose is, you may not hear back from me.